VAT on vans explained for businesses

 However, under the VAT margin scheme, the dealer must not provide you with a VAT invoice and you cannot try to reclaim the VAT.
 In some situations, this may not be a real advantage as we’ll show in a later example.

-Buy a van through a limited company
+How to avoid VAT when buying a van through a limited company

 If you buy from a non-registered seller, you would not be able to reclaim the VAT, but you could make use of the Corporation Tax benefit.